January 2015 Guest Editor Harriet Evans on I Capture the Castle...

 This is probably my favourite novel.
 It gives something new every time I reread it.
 At first it’s ‘just’ a story of a deliciously eccentric family living in a crumbling castle in a beautiful English village (and that’d be quite enough for me!) but it’s so much more than that.
 It’s about broken families, class, England before the war, and most importantly and daringly it’s about a young girl’s burgeoning sexuality.

-The eccentric Mortmain family have been rattling around in a vast, decrepit castle for years, gradually slipping into financial ruin.
+The Mortmains have been rattling around in a vast, decrepit castle for years, gradually slipping into financial ruin.
 Mortmain is crippled by writer's block, while his beautiful second wife Topaz struggles to be a dutiful stepmother to Rose, Cassandra and Thomas.
-Rose needs a husband, Thomas an education but Cassandra lives for her writing.
-Through her gloriously witty and shrewd diaries, she chronicles the trials of family life, the impact on their prospects of the arrival of a glamorous American family, and the agonies of falling in love for the first time.
+Rose needs a husband, Thomas an education, but Cassandra lives for her writing.
+She chronicles the trials of family life, the impact of a glamorous American family's arrival, and the agonies of falling in love for the first time.

 'There are many good reasons to read Dodie Smith's I Capture the Castle: it provides excellent advice about dressing on a budget (dye all your clothes sea-green); how to cope when the man you love falls for your elder sister (keep a diary) and your stepmother dances naked in the rain (ditto).
 Given that most teenagers believe their parents to be mad - and vice versa - the novel also serves as a helpful guide to recognising the fine line between eccentricity and outright insanity' Guardian